Gainsfearde History, Family Crest & Coats of Arms

 More information is included under the topic Early Gainsfearde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gainsfearde family to the New World and Oceana
+Migration of the Gainsfearde family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Gainsfearde surname or a spelling variation of the name include: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.